vrchatapi/vrchatapi.github.io/docs/WorldAPI/DeleteWorld.md

-# Delete Avatar
+# Delete World

-This API allows you to delete an avatar.
+This API allows you to delete an world.

-!> This API only works if you own the map.
+!> This API only works if you own the world.

 ## Request Method
 DELETE